mbrochh/installing-python/README.md

 and click at "Get".
 It is a 444MB download and should take around 5-10 minutes.

 Once it is downloaded, click at "Launch".
-A Terminal window will appear and you will have to choce your Ubuntu username and password.
+A Terminal window will appear and you will have to choose your Ubuntu username and password.
 It is best to use the same username and password that you also use for your Windows account.
 Once you have set your password, you can close the window.
 Next, we will install a better Terminal for you.